soft9000/PyDAO/README.md

 MAIN.py (Release Testing)
 -------
+2021/02/18: Have been using row factories for awhile now.
+Decided to share.
+We also can now .insert + .update our DAO's 'object.fields' data, as well.

 2018/12/31: The GUI is working well enough to declare what we have as an Alpha.
 All four (4) workflows are supported - feel free to give it a try!

 If you want to support the effort, then purchase one of our training opportunuties, below.